gallenc/solent2Public/week5/webfacadeexample2/README.md

 ## Task 4 adding extra fields

-See if you can add another field for each animal in order to to add it's address.
-Note you will need to change the animal model class and test this before adding to the JSP.
+See if you can add another field for each animal in order to to add the food it eats.

+You will need to change the animal model class and test this before adding to the JSP.